angelocandari/eda-filipino-family/README.md

 # Typical Filipino

-# Introduction
 Filipinos are harding working people and yet they tend to be careless with their money.
-They would choose to work far from home to provide for their family.
-This an admirable trait and yet it seems to be contradicting on the way they would spend their money.
-Even if their income would increas, so does their expenditure.
-I would hear stories of fellow Filipinos spending a lifetime of savings over a weekend visiting relatives, whether from abroad or just in the province.
+They would work for long hours, sometimes far from home, and end up spending all their money on stuff they don't need.
+It is common to hear stories of Filipinos spending a lifetime working overseas and coming back poorer than they were before the left.

 ## Objectives
 In this article, I would like to know how Filipinos spend their money in